 TEA OF ZEN

-Our Heritage style Matcha is shade-grown & stone-ground from organic tea leaves in accordance with authentic, high quality production methods dating back hundreds of years.
+Our Heritage style Matcha is shade-grown & stone-ground from organic Japanese tea leaves.
+Crafted in accordance with authentic, high quality production methods dating back hundreds of years.

 It is offered to you in its pure state, without any additives or fillers.
 Nowadays, many brands sell matcha which contains sweeteners, artificial flavours, colours & dyes (to make it appear a brighter green colour).